|He’s so happy. Gosh, we love this life! I took this photo in the rain when we found an overhang on the sidewalk on George St. in Sydney .|

 |Brave souls, walking across the top of the Sydney Harbour Bridge, known as the Bridge Climb.
 Please click here for details.
 This might be fun for those that don’t mind heights.|

 We breezed through immigration and customs after a long wait for the bags.
-Once out the door we grabbed a van and made our way to the hotel, the Old Holiday Inn, a very nice hotel with mixed reviews.
+Once out the door, we grabbed a van and made our way to the hotel, the Old Holiday Inn, a very nice hotel with mixed reviews.
 Very close to the port of Sydney, we were happy.
-Free wifi with a strong signal.
+Free WiFi with a strong signal.

 Mr. Overly Grumpy himself reappeared as I dashed off to the front desk to report the two issues.
-In no time at all, a maintenance guy appeared at our room, removing the bad phone replacing it with another, and got the TV working.
+In no time at all, a maintenance guy appeared in our room, removing the bad phone replacing it with another, and got the TV working.

 Tom was so worked up he had to take off his shirt.
 I never take my shirt off when I get worked up.
 It must be a guy thing.

 |Notice the cruise ship in the background.
 Our ship hadn’t arrived yet but is certainly there now.
 How exciting!
 This building only had the letters “ASN” listed on the building.|

 Soon, the game was on and he was happy again, with a bit of tail between his legs.
 I stayed unruffled but gloated a little over my (mostly) continuing “overly bubbly” demeanor, weird in its consistency.
 How could I not?

 In essence, we balance each other.
 When I was fussing over the prospect of getting up so early after our oddly discovered flight time change, Tom was calm and cool, making every effort to ease my concern over the prospect of having a bad night’s sleep.
 When all was said and done, I was fine, certainly eased by his ongoing emotional support and reassurances.
 We each had about four hours of sleep.